norskeld/sigma/docs/content/combinators/optional.md

 ## Description

+> Note: This combinator is not primitive, i.e. it is defined using other combinators.

 `optional` combinator tries to apply `parser`.
 Returns the result of `parser` or `null`, and only fails if `parser` fails.

 ## Usage